swaptacular/swpt_debtors_ui/src/debtor-info/schema.md

 	 - <i id="#/properties/unit">path: #/properties/unit</i>
 	 - Length: between 1 and 40
  - <b id="#/properties/peg">peg</b>
 	 - _Optional currency peg.
-A currency peg is a currency management strategy in which the debtor sets a specific fixed exchange rate between the tokens of his currency (the pegged currency) and the tokens of some other currency (the peg currency)._
+A currency peg is a currency management strategy in which the issuer sets a specific fixed exchange rate between the tokens of his currency (the pegged currency) and the tokens of some other currency (the peg currency)._
 	 - <i id="#/properties/peg">path: #/properties/peg</i>
 	 - &#36;ref: [#/definitions/Peg](#/definitions/Peg)
 # definitions